-Still, with considerably fewer crowds and at a much lower cost, Vanuatu is an excellent place for surfing in a more relaxed, laid-back setting.
+Still, with considerably fewer crowds and much lower cost, Vanuatu is an excellent place for surfing in a more relaxed, laid-back setting.

-Vanuatu’s surf, like the Maldives, does not draw huge waves, but it does provide some outstanding surf places right on your doorstep in a lovely paradise atmosphere.
+Vanuatu’s surf, like the Maldives, does not draw huge waves, but it does provide some excellent surf places right on your doorstep in a lovely paradise atmosphere.

 Surfing is one of the best-kept secrets in the South Pacific, with decent swells that pound the shallow reefs around Vanuatu’s islands, creating ideal surfing conditions for beginners and experienced surfers alike.

 Love the water?
 Find out how you can explore here: